ywang037/Federated-Learning-PyTorch/REPRODUCE_FL.md

 For both models, the training loss keeps reduced and then converges around 50 epochs, while the test accuracies first increase (to approximately 63%) then start to decline gradually below 60% (around 58%) only after about 15 epochs.

 It looks like the models **might be overfitted**.

+#### 28 April 2021
+A fixed learning rate 0.01 does not show test accuracy drops as was observed in the previous experiment using lr=0.1, for same epoch number 100, batch size 100 and vanilla SGD.

+After 100 epochs, the training loss keeps declining and test accuracy converges around 60 epochs to an accuracy about 64%.